Glossary of Plumbing terms.

 Cold water storage tank - A fixed container for holding water at atmospheric pressure usually used for providing a feed to domestic cold water and/or to a vented domestic hotwater system.

 Combination boiler - AKA "combi" - a unit which combines both a central heating water heat exchanger and a domestic water heater in one compact, self-contained unit.
 Unlike an vented heating and hot water system, a combi does not store hot water, rather it heats water as and when required either directly from the cold mains (for the domestic hot water) or within a pressurised 'sealed' central heating loop.
+To see more details go to our combi boiler article.

 Compression connector - A pipe coupling using threaded nuts to compress an 'olive' on the pipe to provide a watertight seal.
 More expensive than capillary joints but are easy to fit and generally reusable.
 Available as straight, 'T', elbow and other configurations.